openmediavault/openmediavault-k8s-recipes/README.md

 # metadata.yaml

+## Depends

+The `depends` field is used to declare a dependency relationship by one recipe on another.

 ## Architecture

-Use this translation table for the `architecture` flag in the `metadata.yaml` file:
+Use this translation table for the `architecture` field in the `metadata.yaml` file:

 | Architecture  | Also known as              |
 |---------------|----------------------------|